Bbahtik/sent-game-think/README.md

 In the project directory, you can run:

+To install all of the required packages, dependancies run:

+### `yarn install`

+Start the project after that, using:

 ### `yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.